 get in touch!

-The Tornado and Storm Research Organisation (TORRO) invites you to their Autumn Conference 2023.
-The conference will be in-person/live.
-Entry is
+The Tornado and Storm Research Organisation (TORRO) invites you to their Spring Conference 2026.
+The conference will be in-person only, and all are welcome.
+Advance registration is required (

 see below).